tbutler1132/becoming-engine/docs/becoming-engine.md

 - prevent collapse
 - allow learning without coercion
 - preserve agency and optionality
+- create conditions where ambition can compound
 - disappear when nothing is wrong

+This is not a system for wanting less.
+It is a system for pursuing what you want without self-destruction.

-If the system is “busy,” something is off.
+If the system is "busy," something is off.

 ---